CPRyan/cellclockr/README.md

 ### calculate_univariate_correlations

-This function performs regressions with each clock variable against each cell variable, including specified control covariates and optionally stratified by the levels of specified categorical variables.
+This function performs regressions with each clock variable against each cell variable, including specified control covariates (e.g. Batch, Array, Plate, Row, Column etc.) and optionally stratified by the levels of specified categorical variables.
 It calculates the beta coefficients and Wald confidence intervals for each correlation.

 Usage:
 ```r